magento/devdocs/src/contributor-guide/processing-workflow.md

 1. Add the label `Issue: Confirmed` to the ticket.
 1. Wait for a response from the Automated Contributor Assistant, which normally takes 30-60 seconds.
-1. If all required information was provided Automated Contributor Assistant will comment with reference ticket numbers and link in the internal backlog.
-Otherwise, the label `Issue: Confirmed` will be removed and information on what is missing in the report will be provided to the maintainer.
+1. If all required information was provided, the Automated Contributor Assistant will comment with reference ticket numbers and a link in the internal backlog.
+Otherwise, the label `Issue: Confirmed` will be removed, and information on what is missing in the report will be provided to the maintainer.
 1. Un-assign the ticket from yourself so that developers can claim the issue and start development.

 If the issue was reproduced on `Gate 3`, we will create an internal `AC-XXXX` ticket to track the progress of the issue.